Towel Baby Bibs

 4. Pin neck band to towel and stitch.
 Finish the edge however, serge, zig-zag, so on.

 Now the fun starts.
 Add some ribbon or lace for a little girl, or an applique or iron-on for a little boy.
 Go crazy designing the bib and have a good time.
-Remember though to make the embellishments washable.
+Remember though to make your embellishments washable.

 If you try them please let me know how the bibs turn out for you here in the comments.